ErionHoti/Grafiket-e-funksioneve/README.md

-# Grafiket-e-funksioneve
+# Graphs of functions
-Shkruani një klasë, PointGraphWriter, që gjeneron një grafik me saktësisht 6 pika të vizatuara.
+Write a class, PointGraphWriter, that generates a graph with exactly 6 points drawn.